karankapoor229/Week-4-9-10-2015/README.md

 # String Permuatations

-Write a program which prints all the possible permutations of a string.
+Write a program which prints all the possible number of permutations of a string.
 String has an upper bound of 200 characters.

 <br>